 Why is it important to talk about your health?

 Prostate cancer wasn’t a topic I even knew about, until I picked up that leaflet.
 And what’s even more ironic, is I found out later down the line, after my diagnosis, that my dad also had prostate cancer but he never said a word.
-When I tried to speak to my dad about it, he sort of brushed it off and said 'oh I had that about five years ago'.
+When I tried to speak to my dad about it, he sort of brushed it off and said "Oh I had that about five years ago."

 For me, this is something which needs to be spoken about.
 Because if someone in your family has prostate cancer, unfortunately that means someone else is likely to get it too.
-If we don’t talk about it, someone in your family might not know the importance of why they need to get tested.
+If you don’t talk about it, someone in your family might not know the importance of why they need to get tested.
 I feel I have a responsibility to raise awareness to not only my family but other men.

 What advice would you give to other black men?